MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

     5. Select **Next**.

-3. In the **Add database** dialog box that appears, select your language and currency, keep the default settings for the other fields, and then select **Save**.
+3. In the **Add database** pane that appears on the right side of the screen, select your language and currency, keep the default settings for the other fields, and then select **Save**.

     ![Add database dialog box](media/add-database-pane.PNG "Add database dialog box")